Emergency contraception options

 - Option 2 (a brand name)

 This hormonal pill(s) are an emergency method of birth control that a user can use after unprotected intercourse or after a birth control failure such as a condom breaking or a missed pill, in order to prevent pregnancy.
 Emergency contraception is very safe.

 It’s a good idea for all sexually active people (at risk of becoming or causing someone to become pregnant) to keep a dose on hand for emergencies.
 The Emergency Contraceptive Pill(s) are not suitable for regular birth control use because they are less effective than other methods, intended to be effective for a temporary period of time, and do not protect against sexually transmitted infections.

 Anyone can get emergency contraception for immediate use or to keep on hand.
 You do not need a prescription.
 You can find it:

-- right here at ISHS (five locations in Greater Victoria, BC)
+- right here at ISHS (four locations in Greater Victoria, BC)

 - over the counter (either on the shelf or you may need to ask for it at the counter) at most drug stores

 - at other sexual health or youth clinics

 The Plan B website can help you find emergency contraception in Canada.